ryankarlos/AWS-ML-services/README.md

 ```

-To see a graph of packages and their dependencies
+To see a graph of packages and their dependencies, use the following command.

 ```
 $ pipenv graph